NRI Income Tax & Compliance

 Step 4: Use the HUF - Once all the above steps are completed, you can start using the HUF for business operations, including investing or buying property.

-However, ensure that a single individual can form an HUF; it requires a family for its formation.
+However, ensure that a single individual cannot form an HUF; it requires a family for its formation.

 How to Determine the Residential Status of HUF